 - when a company has entered into a contract and subsequently becomes amalgamated with another company, the new company which arises out of the amalgamation;

 - when the promoters of a company have, before its incorporation, entered into a contract for the purposes of the company, and such contract is warranted by the terms of the incorporation, the company:

 Personal bars to relief (Section 16)

-Specific performance of contract cannot be enforced in favor of a person-
+Specific performance of a contract cannot be enforced in favour of a person-

 - Who would not be entitled to recover compensation for its breach; or